xescugc/webrtc-rails/README.md

 8. Stream Data to more than 3 people (one to more only), like a conference
 9. Change the Rails server for more JS?
 (NodeJs with Backbone-Marionette ... jeje)

+##Slides

+I've made a short Presentation of WebRTC in my Office, here are the [Slides](https://github.com/XescuGC/webrtc-slides)
 ##Collaborate

 You can participate with whatever you want, and use/fork this code (if you find it usefull) for whatever you want ofcourse.
 If you want to propose more ideas will be welcome jeje